 Team experience includes:

-University of Melbourne – developed a digital strategy for Faculty of Business and Economics with a 10 year horizon
+University of Melbourne – developed a digital strategy for the Faculty of Business and Economics with a focus on teaching and learning, research and administration.

 Commonwealth Government – a series of projects over seven years to review early childhood programs serving regional and remote areas and Indigenous communities across Australia, and to help implement major reforms